20 Fun Things to do in Trinidad, Cuba

 Church and Convent of San Francisco

-Formally a convent, this recently restored colonial structure, the church of San Francisco, is the symbol of Trinidad and can be seen from everywhere in town.
+Formally a convent, this recently restored colonial structure, the church of San Francisco, is the symbol of Trinidad and can be seen everywhere in town.

 Make sure to climb the tower – pay a small fee – to enjoy what many say are the best views of the city.